 Why Compare Blueair and Molekule?

-Air purifiers fall into two camps: those that trap pollutants and those that destroy them .
-Blueair leans into the former with its HEPASilent technology, while Molekule’s PECO (Photo Electrochemical Oxidation) claims to break down contaminants at a molecular level.
-But do these claims hold up?
-Let’s dissect both brands.
+Air purifiers are organized into two broad camps: those that capture pollutants and those that destroy them.
+Blueair favors the former with its HEPASilent technology, while Molekule’s product is built around its PECO (Photo Electrochemical Oxidation) technology that guarantees the breakdown of contaminants at the molecular level.
+Do either of these brands live up to their promises?
+Let’s compare the brands.

 Blueair: The Swedish Workhorse